KamalM8/Few-Shot-learning-Fashion/README.md

 ## Citation

-If you find *InsightFace* useful in your research, please consider to cite the following related papers:
+Please consider to cite the following related papers if this repository helps you with your research:

 ```
 @inproceedings{snell2017prototypical,